CMSDev2809/recall/README.md

 # Recall
 ![Screenshot](logo.png)

-Program used to store encrypted client financial card data on a secure server.
+Recall is a Windows program used to store encrypted client financial card data on a secure server.
 This project is uses the Electron boilerplate 'enhanced-electron-react-boilerplate' by Phillip Barbiero found [here](https://github.com/pbarbiero/enhanced-electron-react-boilerplate).

 ![Screenshot](recall.png)
 ![Screenshot](recall_1.png)